CrowdHailer/comms/README.md

 When using `Comms.Actor` the developer is relied upon to not break the contract by using send or receive within a handle call.
 It can also become tedious to keep passing a growing list of messages to send.

-This can all be fixed using a reader monad.
+This can all be fixed using a writer monad.

 ### 4. ...
 (The future)